 - A dedicated virtual meeting software like Zoom or Skype for video calls

 - A communication hub where all messaging can take place in organized chats.
 Many companies use Slack, Flock, or even Discord to keep employees connected.

-- A project management software like Asana that organizes tasks and projects among many workers, offering all the necessary features like status bars and due dates so all employees can stay on track and in the know.
+- A project management software like Asana.
+A PC timer app like TimeCamp automatically tracks employees’ working time and makes sure they are billed fairly for their job that organizes tasks and projects among many workers, offering all the necessary features like status bars and due dates so all employees can stay on track and in the know.

 In addition to implementing team-wide systems, it’s important, and often overlooked, to offer personal software suggestions to all employees.
 We often focus on the team as a whole when transitioning to online work, but each individual employee is making their own personal transition as well, so the best thing a business can do is help make sure every single worker is getting in the groove in their own environments.
 Go beyond the mandatory tools that the team will rely on and offer lists of preferred or suggested personal tools for employees to use for their own time management and organization.
 Suggest tools such as: